CSR Procurement

 We conduct business activities in various countries and regions around the world, and are expected to address social issues to achieve a sustainable society, including measures against climate change and respect for human rights, not only within the Asahi Kasei Group but throughout the entire supply chain as well.

-Corporate Procurement & Logistics is responsible for the Asahi Kasei Group Procurement Policy, and the department cooperates with the Sustainability Strategy Planning Department to familiarize Group company personnel with the content.
+Corporate Procurement & Logistics is responsible for the Asahi Kasei Group Procurement Policy, and the department cooperates with the Sustainability Strategy Planning Department to familiarize Group Companies with the content.

-Raising awareness of Procurement Policy and Supplier Guidelines among suppliers
+Raising awareness of Procurement Policy and Supplier Code of Conduct

-To ensure that suppliers (buyers, etc.) are familiar with our Procurement Policy and Supplier Guidelines, we strive to raise awareness by disclosing them on the website and asking them to complete our CSR procurement questionnaires.
-We are currently considering participation in supply chain-related initiatives and organizations.
+To ensure that suppliers are familiar with our Procurement Policy and Supplier Code of Conduct, we strive to raise awareness by disclosing them on the website and asking them to complete our CSR procurement questionnaires.
+In fiscal 2023, we held an online briefing session for approximately 200 domestic suppliers eligible to answer the CSR procurement questionnaire at the time of implementation, during which we also explained our Procurement Policy and Supplier Code of Conduct.

 Evaluation of CSR at suppliers